simdjson/simdjson/doc/JsonStream.md

 # simdjson
 ## JsonStream

+NOTE: The JsonStream API has been deprecated, though its functionality remains!
+Please use `parser.parse_many()` instead.
+See API documentation for more.

 An interface providing features to work with files or streams containing multiple JSON documents.
 As fast and convenient as possible.

 ## Contents
 - [simdjson](#simdjson)
   - [JsonStream](#jsonstream)